xiongchiamiov/ghgrep/README.md

 # Examples

+Show all repositories with a readme:

     ghgrep 'README(.*)'

-Show all repositories with a readme.
+List all repositories that have a file named 'COPYING':

     ghgrep -F COPYING

-List all repositories that have a file named 'COPYING'.
+List all repositories that don't have a license file:

     ghgrep -v (COPYING|LICENSE)

-List all repositories that don't have a license file.